 Students enjoy the activities and experiences that come with college life, with the partnership and support of a mentor.

-If you or a loved one want information about applying to TOUR, or having a tour or meeting about the TOUR program, please contact Melissa Wollschleger, Executive Principal, at Monroe #1 BOCES.
+If you or a loved one want information about applying to TOUR, or having a tour or meeting about the TOUR program, please contact Melissa Wollschleger, Principal for Transistion Program and EStart, at Monroe #1 BOCES.

 A short resource video to explain the benefits of having a TOUR student in your class!